Magneto-optical drive: Overview

 Early drives are 130 mm and have the size of full-height 130 mm hard-drives (like in the IBM PC XT).
 130 mm media looks similar to a CD-ROM enclosed in an old-style caddy, while 90 mm media is about the size of a regular 31/2-inch floppy disk, but twice the thickness.
 The cases provide dust resistance, and the drives themselves have slots constructed in such a way that they always appear to be closed.
 Original MO systems were WORM (write once, read many), and later systems were read/write.

 The disc consists of a ferromagnetic material sealed beneath a plastic coating.
 The only physical contact is during recording when a magnetic head is brought into contact with the side of the disc opposite to the laser, similar to Floptical drives, but not the same.
 During reading, a laser projects a beam on the disk and, according to the magnetic state of the surface, the reflected light varies due to the magneto-optic Kerr effect.
 During recording, laser power is increased to heat the material to the Curie point in a single spot.
 This enables an electromagnet positioned on the opposite side of the disc to change the local magnetic polarization.
 The polarization is retained after the temperature drops.

 Each write cycle requires both a pass to erase a region and another pass to write information.
 Both passes use the laser to heat the recording layer; the magnetic field is used to change the magnetic orientation of the recording layer.
 The electromagnet reverses polarity for writing, and the laser is pulsed to record spots of "1" over the erased region of "0".
 As a result of this two-pass process, it takes twice as long to write data as it does to read it.

+In 1990, a 300 mm disc with 7 GB capacity was made available.

 In 1996, Direct Overwrite technology was introduced for 90 mm discs eliminating the initial erase pass when writing.
 This requires special media.